 Pella Designer Series

 Pella is a well-known window company with a quality product.
-The Designer Series uses a snap-in mechanism for installing the internal blinds in windows and patio doors.
 They offer shades, blinds, decorative panels and grilles for the windows.
 The snap-in option makes it easy to change the built-in blinds if you decide to redecorate.
 It also makes it easy to take the windows apart for easier cleaning.
 This feature sets them apart from most other brands of built-in blinds which only come with a few options that aren't changeable.

 Jeld-Wen Sliding Doors